 Capital Program

-The Capital Program allocates funds to support Queensland Independent Schools in constructing educational spaces and related facilities, boarding and distance education facilities.
+The Capital Program allocates funds to support Queensland independent schools to construct educational, boarding and distance education facilities.
 The funds can also be used to refurbish or convert existing buildings to make them suitable for their intended purposes and to build internal site infrastructure.

 Funding sources